NOTICE OF HEARING FOR AREA PLAN COMMISSION 10/16/2020

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in the Lower Meeting Room in the Wells County Arts, Commerce and Visitors Centre, 211 Water St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 5th day of November, 2020, for the purpose of reviewing and hearing comment on the request of Bralyn Farms, Inc. c/o Bradley W Fiechter, 3670 E 450 S, Bluffton, IN 46714 for the purpose of a Rezoning.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in the Lower Meeting Room in the Wells County Arts, Commerce and Visitors Centre, 211 Water St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 5th day of November, 2020, for the purpose of reviewing and hearing comment on the request of MMATT Partnership (Northwood Farm Sec VII), 1955 Lancaster St., Ste 6, Bluffton, IN 46714 for the purpose of a Major Subdivision.

-Common Location: The subject property is located at NW Corner of Adams Street and CR 100 S, Bluffton, Indiana 46714
+Common Location: The subject property is located at East of Main St and North of Monroe, Bluffton, Indiana 46714

-Brief Legal: The subject property is described as 70.63 acres SE/4 6-26N-12E in Harrison Township of Wells County.
+Brief Legal: The subject property is described as Northwood Farm Sec VII Lots 164-167 SW/4 22-27N-12E in Lancaster Township of Wells County.

 Dated this 16th day of October, 2020